 Adler Index rating is 55.

-To me, a pair of these binoculars is a user-friendly because it’s lightweight, versatile and compact one.
-You can use these during night and day.
-These binoculars are ideal for all sorts of people, excellent for watching birds and very nice for stargazing.
+To me, a pair of these binoculars is user-friendly because it’s a lightweight, versatile, and compact one.
+You can use these during the night and day.
+These binoculars are ideal for all sorts of people, excellent for watching birds, and very nice for stargazing.

 Their price and attributes make them a pleasing choice.
-If money and weight are not a concern to you, you can think one pair for your collection for a better amusement.
+If money and weight are not a concern to you, you can think of one pair for your collection for better amusement.

 Its Magnification is 12x while Aperture is 36mm.

 Most of the users like the 12x36s binoculars for their lightweight, optics are very nice that generates sharp and contrasty views.
 The stabilization mechanism aids the binoculars and works efficiently.